The participation link has been emailed. If you did not receive it please email Kim Janzen firstname.lastname@example.org.

-Course & Workshop will be exclusively online, live streamed 9am-5pm daily at Central Standard Time (CST/UTC -6, click here to convert to your time zone).
+Course & Workshop will be synchronously online 9am-5pm daily at Central Standard Time (CST/UTC -6, click here to convert to your time zone).

-This is a synchronous class, please ensure your timezone will allow you to participate.
+Online via Zoom.
+The Zoom participation link will be emailed to participants May 6th.
+This is a synchronous class, please ensure your time zone will allow you to participate.

 This course will introduce graduate students and researchers to the principles of stable isotope geochemistry applied to catchment hydrology and more broadly, to environmental research in the hydrosphere and biosphere.
-The course will focus on the measurement, tracing, and linkage of stable isotope tracers in and among hydrologic and biological components of earth system at the catchment scale.
+The course will focus on stable isotope measurement and tracing techniques and the linkage of these tracers in and among hydrologic and biological components of earth system at the catchment scale.
 We will specifically consider the application of stable isotope investigative tools to a variety of hydrological situations, ranging from water cycle dynamics, runoff processes, bio- and geochemical processes, nutrients and contamination and isotope ecohydrology.
 Students will be encouraged to independently explore the interrelated linkages among these systems in the daily assignments.

 Graduate students registered for the full 3 credit course will attend the week of lectures and participate in daily assignments.
 The virtual workshop option is for any student or professional who would benefit from the course content but does not require credit towards a degree program.